lzwjava/blog-source/_posts/2023-07-18-totally-different.md

 ----

-Report word:
+Repost word:

 Steve Jobs in 1997: Think Different
 Apple in 2021: Celebrate Steve
 Today, Zhiwei: Think Totally Different

 And Genius Zhiwei’s messages to the world recently:
 Curing Myopia is easy
 Any Language is easy
 Any Code is easy
 Any Document is easy
 Any Error is easy
 Machine learning is easy
 Teaching Kids is easy
 Making good content is easy
-And with help of machine learning,
+And with the help of machine learning,
 Data Sensitive done right is easy
 Information Control done right is easy
 Say English to anyone in China is ok
-You need to create environment yourself
+You need to create an environment yourself
 Mac m2 with Projector is best to do work

 And one day, Zhiwei will say to the world:
 Good looking and body shape is easy
-His daughter will learn most of what he learned in his life at 15 yo Any problem with electronic communication is easy,
+His daughter will learn most of what he learned in his life at 15 yo
+Any problem with electronic communication is easy,
 Any Hardware is easy
 Any Information Theory is easy
 Everyone can have AI-first, cloud-native home
-Everyone can have AI-first, cloud-native village Everyone can have the sky as their screen to work on
+Everyone can have AI-first, cloud-native village
+Everyone can have the sky as their screen to work on